browserengineering/book/book/accessibility.md

 class DocumentLayout:
     def layout(self, zoom):
     	# ...
-        self.width = WIDTH - 2 * device_px(HSTEP, self.zoom)
+        self.width = WIDTH - 2 * dpx(HSTEP, self.zoom)
-        self.x = device_px(HSTEP, self.zoom)
+        self.x = dpx(HSTEP, self.zoom)
-        self.y = device_px(VSTEP, self.zoom)
+        self.y = dpx(VSTEP, self.zoom)
         child.layout()
         self.height = child.height
 ```

 Now try it out.
-All of the fonts should get about 10% bigger each
+All of the fonts should get about 10% bigger each time
-time you press `+`, and shrink by 10% when you press `-`.
-The bigger
+you press `Ctrl-+`, and shrink by 10% when you press `Ctrl--`.
+The
-text should still wrap appropriately at the edge of the screen, and
+bigger text should still wrap appropriately at the edge of the screen,
-CSS lengths should be scaled just like the text is.
-This is great for
+and CSS lengths should be scaled just like the text is.
+This is great
-reading text more easily.
+for reading text more easily.

 ::: {.further}
 On high-resolution screens, CSS pixels are scaled by both zoom and a
 [`devicePixelRatio`][dpr] factor.[^js-dpr] This factor scales device
-pixels so that there are approximately 96 [pixels per inch][ppi] (which a lot
+pixels so that there are approximately 96 CSS [pixels per inch][ppi]
+(which a lot
 of old-school desktop displays had).
 For example, the original iPhone
 had 163 pixels per inch; the browser on that device used a
 `devicePixelRatio` of 2, so that 96 CSS pixels corresponds to 192